List Price US $289

 Shock Absorption

-There is also a canted base plate so you keep your joints in line better.
+There is also a canted base plate to keep your joints in line better.

 Boot Support

-Just like response you can dial out your boot support.
-This is excellent for those with bad ankles or those that just like different support.
+Just like a response, you can dial out your boot support.
+This is excellent for those with bad ankles or those who just like different support.
 One day it was a little messy I put it all the way up and had such a supportive locked in feel around the ankle.
-Then on another day when I wanted more freedom of movement with the Rome Agent I lowered the ankle strap.
+Then, on another day, when I wanted more freedom of movement with the Rome Agent, I lowered the ankle strap.

 Ratchets